List of Shadow Raiders characters: Jewelia

 Like Sternum, Jewelia is a leader of the escaped prisoners of the Prison Planet.
 She is manipulative, yet charming, and is very accustomed to getting her way.
 Her name is pronounced "Julia".
 She becomes a thorn in the Alliance's side.
 However, unlike Sternum and most of the other inhabitants of the Prison Planet, she doesn't want to leave; she wants to take over the planet and rule it.
 Although not explicitly stated, it can be assumed that she is a member of Planet rock, based on her name and physiology.
 Whereas other characters have some sort of clothes/armor (with the exception of Tekla), Jewelia appears to have neither.
-Her heels appear as though a part of her body, rather than shoes.
+Her heels appear to be a part of her body, rather than shoes.
 She is voiced by Janyse Jaud.